Not Reinventing the Wheel: The History Behind the Phrase and the Invention

 Why the Wheel Still Matters

-So the next time you see my signature line — “I’m not inventing a new wheel here…” — you’ll know it’s not just clever wordplay.
+So the next time you see my signature line — “I’m not inventing a new wheel” — you’ll know it’s not just clever wordplay.
 It’s a tribute to an invention that shaped civilization and still holds symbolic weight across industries, languages, and technologies.
 It’s not just a wheel.
 It’s a legacy.

-I’m not inventing a new wheel here, so these are the:
+I’m not inventing a new wheel ; here’s the tool I used:

 Scroll to Top